Africas-Blockchain-Club/DenzelSE/SimpleDApps/README.md

 # Simple Dapps
-I will create my simple decentralized application with simple integrated user interfaces in this directory
+I will create my simple decentralized application with simple integrated user interfaces in this directory4